ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 With the USS proposal there is no centralized in-memory Directory and Sync DB.
-The responsibility for providing the storage for sync metadata is shifted to the native model, the storage is encapsulated by the model specific implementation of ModelTypeService.
+The responsibility for providing the storage for sync metadata is shifted to the native model, the storage is encapsulated by the model specific implementation of DataTypeService.

-The in-memory repository of sync entities is handled by a generic type agnostic sync processor component - SharedModelTypeProcessor.
+The in-memory repository of sync entities is handled by a generic type agnostic sync processor component - SharedDataTypeProcessor.
 This component is roughly a counterpart of SharedChangeProcessor and GenericChangeProcessor in the current design.

-ModelTypeService works in conjunction with SharedModelTypeProcessor.
+DataTypeService works in conjunction with SharedDataTypeProcessor.
 The pair is designed to be fairly decoupled from the rest of Sync engine and to handle native model changes even when the rest of Sync isn’t running.
 Here is how responsibilities are divided between them: